-2. Your board decides not to fill the vacancies.
+Your organization decides not to fill the board vacancies

-3. A mass exodus leaves your board unable to operate conventionally.
+A mass exodus leaves your board unable to operate conventionally